Go-To-Market (GTM) Philosophy: Beyond the Pipeline

 I Work With Organizations That Believe:

-• Marketing is a long-term investment, not a short-term fix.
+• GTM is a long-term investment, not a short-term fix.

 • Understanding the market matters more than just advertising to it.